In a nutshell

 Producing For Small/Mid-Scale Touring

-This classroom-based module delves into the knowledge, skills and professional context surrounding producing and touring.
+This classroom-based module digs into the knowledge, skills and professional context surrounding producing and touring.
 Taught by professional producers, this module deals with aspects such as funding, programming, liaising with venues, programmers and technical teams, marketing and audience development.
-The module content is designed to support skills in self-producing as a part of your portfolio career development.
+The content is designed to support skills in self-producing as a part of your portfolio career development.

 Collaborative Practices In Dance